MarshalJoe/joecmarshall/content/posts/adding-a-loading-icon-in-nuxt.md

 title: "Adding a Loading Icon in Nuxt"
 date: 2019-06-28T00:56:18-05:00
 draft: false
-tags: ["tutorial", "form-cast"]
+tags: ["tutorial", "formcake"]
 ---

 Today I'm going to discuss implementing a loading icon like you see in a lot of SPAs within the context of a Nuxt project I'm working on - Form Cast, a simple form backend-as-a-service.

 ### The Icon

 My project at the moment is pretty spartanly designed, with a plain white background.
 For my loading icon, I wanted something with a flash of both activity and color.
-After surfing around, I decided on this.
+After surfing around, I decided on this (it's technically a typing activity icon, but who cares).

 ![](/images/loading.gif)